lensesio/kafka-topics-ui/docker/README.md

 value lower than `30000`.
 It is also a good idea to set `consumer.max.poll.interval.ms` to a lower value than `consumer.request.timeout.ms` as per Kafka's docs.

+If you don't wish to proxy REST Proxy's api, you should permit CORS via setting `access.control.allow.methods=GET,POST,PUT,DELETE,OPTIONS` and `access.control.allow.origin=*`.

 # Logging